ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var token = "token_example";  // string | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/browser` to generate a URL for this endpoint. (optional) var returnTo = "returnTo_example";  // string | The URL to return to after the logout was completed. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+            var token = "token_example";  // string? | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/browser` to generate a URL for this endpoint. (optional) var returnTo = "returnTo_example";  // string? | The URL to return to after the logout was completed. (optional) var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional)

             try
             {